PyMed/PyMed/README.rst

 `pymed <https://github.com/dengemann/pymed>`_
 =======================================================

-This package is designed for interactively working with PubMed data and provides a tiny but powefull API fo helpful for creating automated task based on PubMed records.
+This package is designed for interactive and script-base processing of PubMed records.

 Get more information
 ^^^^^^^^^^^^^^^^^^^^